MakeSchool-Tutorials/Makestagram-Swift/P6-Setup-App-Structure/content.md

 Great!
 When you run the app now, you should see a tab bar with two items:
 ![image](tab_bar_done.png)

-#Adding a third View Controller to the tab bar
+#Adding a third View Controller to the Tab Bar

 The default Tab Bar comes with two View Controllers.
 Our outline shows that we need three View Controllers in the Tab Bar for *Makestagram*.
 Let's add that third View Controller.